Never Had I Learned Design Thinking!

 We are all design thinkers, but we are not aware of this reality.
 We all apply design thinking, but we are not aware that we do it.
-It is applicable in our everyday’s life, from thinking of new things all the way to evaluating our own performances.
+It is almost always applicable in our everyday life, from thinking of new things all the way to evaluating our own performance.

 With this in mind, both structured and unstructured brainstorming will help in the initial phases.
 Once you have those great ideas, it is now time to move forward to identifying the best suited for the problems identified.
-Design thinking provides alternatives onto how to go about an informed selection process, again, not as complicated as I had imagined before this summer.
+Design thinking provides alternatives onto how to go about an informed selection process, which (again) was not as complicated as I had imagined before this summer.

-What hit me hard was the system approach to evaluating alternatives.
+What struck me was the systems approach to evaluating alternatives.
 I had never discovered that we live in systems, and everything about us, if critically observed, works in systems.
 If you are like me, then believe me or not, design thinking can help you change the way you conceptualize and implement projects.

 In our courses, we have designed a course on ideation.
 It doesn’t dwell so much on design thinking, but it has borrowed a lot from designing thinking process in terms of identifying problems in our communities and surroundings which can be turned into business opportunities, prototyping, evaluating solutions alternatives and so on.
-You can check it from this page: https://www.bizskillsacademy.com/courses/business-ideation
+You can check it here: https://www.bizskillsacademy.com/courses/business-ideation

 By Amey Zhang